albert752/PBE/README.md

 # PBE Telemàtica
-This is my PBE progect for my Telecomunications Engeneering degree.
+This is my PBE project for my Telecomunications Engeneering degree.
 Use this code wisely!

 ## Disclaimer for other students
 Be aware that this project has been licenced under the MIT licence.
 Although you are free to use it in whatever way you want, you __MUST__ acknowledge me as the original author.
 So if you use it for your progect you will have to do so.